 Envision a two-sided network, where systems used to collect clinical data and optimize research performance are connected and channel information to each stakeholder for more efficient and higher quality clinical trials.
 Imagine a clinical trial ecosystem where the exchange of information between sites and sponsors is seamless, and all stakeholders have the information they need without increased administrative burden.
 In this connected ecosystem, site selection and feasibility would no longer require guesswork, both sites and sponsors would have real-time visibility into trial progress and performance and duplicate data entry would be significantly reduced.
 It would be the prescription for the research industry’s ailment.

 At Forte, we’re actively working towards making this seamless data exchange a reality.
-Attend my session at the 2018 Society of Clinical Data Management’s Annual Conference to hear more about Forte’s initiative, DIRECT (Digital Research through Connected Technology).
+Register for our free, upcoming webinar “Steps to Transform Clinical Research Through a Site-Centric Approach” to hear more about Forte’s initiative, Trial Data Exchange (formerly known as DIRECT).